-Full day/full year (FD/FY) Early Head Start, Head Start and child care services are educationally based and support the healthy development of the whole child.
-Services are provided for children ages six weeks to five years at centers located in Fredericktown, Gambier and Mount Vernon, and in three family child care homes.
-KCHS' two Gambier centers provide school age services, including hybrid services due to the pandemic, before and after school care, and a school age summer camp.
+Full-day/full-year (FD/FY) Early Head Start, Head Start and childcare services are educationally based and support the healthy development of the whole child.
+Services are provided for children ages six weeks to five years at centers located in Fredericktown, Gambier, and Mount Vernon, and in three family childcare homes.
+KCHS' Gambier center provides school-age services, including before- and after-school care, and a school-age summer camp.

-If your child is enrolled in the full day, full year Head Start, Early Head Start, and child care program, he or she will remain eligible for those services until he or she is eligible for kindergarten as long as all required eligibility requirements have been met.
+If your child is enrolled in the full-day, full-year Head Start, Early Head Start, or child care program, he or she will remain eligible for those services until he or she is eligible for kindergarten, as long as all required eligibility requirements have been met.
 These requirements include, but are not limited to:

-- Current year's income does not exceed the federal income guidelines (EHS to HS or 3rd year HS children) - Department of Job & Family Services Child Care application is up-to-date and renewed as needed - Your payments or co-payments are current
+- Current year's income does not exceed the federal income guidelines (EHS to HS or 3rd year HS children) - Department of Job and Family Services' Child Care application is up-to-date and renewed as needed - Your payments or co-payments are current

-School Year Based Head Start Classes
+School-Year-Based Head Start Classes

-Head Start (HS) offers comprehensive, federally funded preschool in half-day and six-hour, school-year based classrooms and via home-based services.
-We prepare children for kindergarten while providing nutritious meals, educational and social/emotional development focusing on health, mental health, dental supports, and family engagement.
-(Please note the schedule for these classrooms has been modified due to the pandemic).
+Head Start (HS) offers comprehensive, federally funded preschool in half-day and six-hour school-year-based classrooms and via home-based services.
+We prepare children for kindergarten while providing nutritious meals as well as educational and social/emotional development, focusing on health, mental health, dental supports, and family engagement.
+(Please note the schedule for these classrooms may be modified due to pandemic changes or staffing concerns).

-If your child is enrolled in the $3\frac{1}{2}$, 4, 6-hour or Home-Based Head Start program, he or she may remain eligible in the program until he or she is eligible for kindergarten.
+If your child is enrolled in the 3 $\frac{1}{2}$, 5 $\frac{1}{2}$, 6 $\frac{1}{4}$ -hour or home-based Head Start program, he or she may remain eligible in the program until he or she is eligible for kindergarten.
 If your child is an eligible age for a third year of Head Start, you will be asked to provide the previous year's income.

-Early Head Start-Expansion and Family Child Care Partnerships
+Family Child Care Partnerships

-The Early Head Start - Child Care Partnerships program (EHS-CCP) is a federally funded partnership focusing on full-working day services, both center-based, and in partnership with licensed State of Ohio In-home family child care providers (also known as Type-B providers).
-Services are provided for children 0-4 years old in family child care homes, and 0-3 in centers.
-Children and families receive comprehensive Early Head Start and Head Start services, and providers are supported with educational and training opportunities, increased focus on children's education through curriculum and assessment services, and funding to support high quality and continuous learning in the child care setting.
+KCHS provides both Head Start and Early Head Start full-working day services in contractual child care partnerships with licensed State of Ohio in-home family child care providers (also known as Type-B providers).
+Services are provided for children 0-5 years old in three family childcare homes in Apple Valley and Mount Vernon.
+Children and families receive comprehensive Early Head Start and Head Start services, and providers are supported with educational and training opportunities, increased focus on children's education through curriculum and assessment services, and funding to support high-quality and continuous learning in the child care setting.

-If your child is enrolled in a Family Child Care Partnership program, he/she will remain eligible in the program until he/she turns four years old.
+If your child is enrolled in a family child care home, he/she will remain eligible in the Early Head Start program until he/she turns four years old.
 Seven months prior to your child's fourth birthday, you will be asked to update enrollment information.
-You will need to provide the previous year's income prior to transitioning to a Head Start program.
-Your Family advocate will work with you to review and update all forms for preschool; including the DFJS Child's Enrollment & Health Information form.
+You will need to provide the previous year's income prior to transitioning to a Head Start slot.
+Your family advocate will work with you to review and update all forms for preschool, including the DJFS Child's Enrollment & Health Information form.